 Students are responsible for bringing supplies to school daily (e.g. pencils, paper, ruler, erasers, etc.).
+The school will attempt to supplement but it is the responsibility of the parents to provide the utensils and supplies necessary.

 Field Trip Permission